crfmc/Sous-next/README.md

 The user, as I imagine them, has a number of reasons preventing them from cooking at home.
 Some of these primary reasons:

-- Time.
+- _Time_.
 They are pressed for time and don't have the motivation, or the sheer opportunity to cook.
 - _Materials_.
 Many people find themselves lacking the particular kitchenware to accomplish cooking a recipe.
 While particular tools are